 Methods for calculating a facility's potential to emit include:

 Describe any bottlenecks or physical limitations in your process(es) that restrict your potential-to-emit.
-Describe any permit limits you will propose (fuel type or usage, hours of operation, bottlenecks, etc.) that would restrict your potential to emit:
+Describe any permit limits you will propose (fuel type or usage, hours of operation, material throughput, etc.) that would restrict your potential to emit:

 Calculating actual emissions